Before the game, the pitchers were just as confused as everyone else. Joe Savery said he had no idea what the plans were.

 Ruiz far behind

-With two days left in online balloting for baseball's all-stars, Carlos Ruiz trails San Francisco's Buster Posey by 887,040 votes.
+With 2 days left in online balloting for baseball's All-Stars, Carlos Ruiz trails San Francisco's Buster Posey by 887,040 votes.
 He will not be starting at catcher in the game.

 It's not a surprise.
 Ruiz has spent much of the voting process stranded in third place behind Posey and St. Louis' Yadier Molina.
-But he ranks third in batting average (.354), third in on-base percentage (.421), and sixth in slugging percentage (.561) in the National League.
+But entering Wednesday's games, he ranked third in batting average (.354), third in on-base percentage (.421) and sixth in slugging percentage (.561) in the National League.
 Those figures are tops for all NL catchers.

 Ruiz does not have a national profile like Posey or Molina, and that hurts in a fan voting system.